JustSomeGuy2295/ssf2framedata/README.md

 ## Privacy Policy

-No personal information is read, gathered, or stored by the bot or the developers.
-Use of the bot requires a Discord account, and the [privacy policy for Discord](https://discord.com/privacy) must be observed.
+No personal information is read, gathered, or stored by the bot or the developers.\n Use of the bot requires a Discord account, and the [privacy policy for Discord](https://discord.com/privacy) must be observed.
-In order for the bot to work properly it must be granted the permissions listed when inviting the bot to a server.
-Denying these permissions will still invite the bot, but may not allow the bot to work as intended.